Xerox Star: Hardware

 Initially, the Star software was to run on a new series of virtual-memory processors.
 The D* (pronounced D-Star) series of machines has names beginning with that letter.
 They are all microprogrammed processors; for the Star software, microcode is loaded to implement an instruction set designed for Mesa.
 It was possible to load microcode for the Interlisp or Smalltalk environments, but these three environments can not run at the same time.

-The Dolphin (aka D0), built with transistor-transistor logic (TTL) technology, included 74S181 ALUs.
+The Dolphin (aka D0), built with transistor–transistor logic (TTL) technology, included 74S181 ALUs.
 It was intended to be the Star workstation, but its cost was deemed too high for the project goals.
 The complexity of the software eventually overwhelmed its limited configuration.
 At one time in Star's development, it took more than half an hour to reboot the system.

-The next generation of these machines, the Dorado (aka D1), used an emitter-coupled logic (ECL) processor.
+The next generation of these machines, the Dorado, a.k.a.
+D1, used an emitter-coupled logic (ECL) processor.
 It was four times faster than Dandelion on standard benchmarks, and thus competitive with the fastest super minicomputers of the day.
-It was used for research but was a rack-mounted CPU that was never intended to be an office product.
+It was used for research, but was a rack-mounted CPU that was never intended to be an office product.
 A network router called Dicentra is based on this design.

 The released Star workstation hardware is called Dandelion (often shortened to "Dlion").
 It is based on a design from a PARC technical report, Wildflower: An Architecture for a Personal Computer, by Butler Lampson.
 It is based on the AMD Am2900 bitslice microprocessor technology.
 An enhanced version of the Dandelion, with more microcode space, was dubbed Dandetiger.